stefan-k/jobshop/README.md

 ## TODO ##

 ### Big TODOs ###
-* Test OSSP results against benchmark db -> Joris
+* Test OSSP results against benchmark db
-    * Parallel processing?
+    * Takes a long time, Parallel processing? --> @stefank
 * Is there a bug in hybrid genetic?
-Results are poor. -> Joris
+Results are poor. @jjbayer
 * Take a look at LibGA by [Corcoran Wainwright](http://euler.mcs.utulsa.edu/~rogerw/papers/Corcoran-sac93.pdf)
     * What is elitism?
 Is this a good library?
 (This is the library the guys in the papers use)
 * [OPTIONAL] Try using different algorithms